DAMI333N/module3-taskflow-api/README.md

 # TaskFlow API

-A small Spring Boot REST API for managing tasks: list, read, create, update, delete, mark as complete, and an AI-generated plain-English summary of what is done and what is pending.
+A small Spring Boot REST API for managing tasks: list, read, create, update, delete, mark as complete, and a summary of what is done and what is pending.
 Tasks live in memory and the code is split into the controller, service, repository and model layers taught in class.